Micky Adams: Sligo Rovers

 On 4 August 2015, Adams was appointed manager of League of Ireland Premier Division side Sligo Rovers, taking over from interim managers Joseph N'Do and Gavin Dykes; he was charged with keeping the side in the Premier Division and performing well in the cup.
-Having accomplished his goal of steering the club away from relegation he chose to leave the club at the end of the season and return to England to be with his family.
+Having accomplished his goal of steering the club away from relegation, he chose to leave the club at the end of the season and return to England to be with his family.

 After returning to England, he set up his own football consultancy business, which led to him lecturing on the Wales FA pro-licence course and mentoring youth football in Kyrgyzstan.
 In June 2017, he began coaching the under-18 side at Harborough Town, a United Counties League club local to his Leicestershire home.

 Management style

-Adams was seen as an 'old-school' manager due to his emphasis on fitness – with particularly gruelling pre-season running sessions – and straightforward tactics, expecting his players to outrun and out-battle the opposition.
+Adams was seen as an 'old-school' manager due to his emphasis on fitness – particularly gruelling pre-season running sessions – and straightforward tactics, expecting his players to outrun and out-battle the opposition.

 Personal life

-His mother was a cook and his father was a steelworker; he grew up with two sisters and one brother; his brother suffers from cerebral palsy.
+His mother was a cook and his father was a steelworker.
+He grew up with two sisters and one brother; His brother has cerebral palsy.

-He has three daughters from his first marriage; the marriage broke down during his time at Fulham, due in part to the amount of time he was putting into his football career.
-He later married Claire, with whom he had son Mitchel, born 2001, and daughter Madison, born 2004.
+He has three daughters from his first marriage to Amanda; the marriage broke down during his time at Fulham due partly to the amount of time he put into his football career.
+He later married Claire, with whom he had a son, Mitchel, born in 2001, and a daughter, Madison, born in 2004.
 As of 2016, they had remained living in Market Harborough since his time as Leicester manager.

-Adams made an appearance on BBC Radio Leicester's version of Desert Island Discs in August 2004, and chose songs from Nat King Cole (Love Letters), Billy Joel (Scenes from an Italian Restaurant), The Style Council (Shout to the Top!), and INXS (Mystify).
+Adams made an appearance on BBC Radio Leicester's version of Desert Island Discs in August 2004, and chose songs from Nat King Cole ("Love Letters"), Billy Joel ("Scenes from an Italian Restaurant"), The Style Council ("Shout to the Top!"), and INXS ("Mystify").
 He released his autobiography, Micky Adams – My Life In Football in September 2017.